AI CMO vs Marketing Agency: How Startups Should Think About Marketing Leadership

 The Bottom Line

 Rate comparisons reflect market conditions as of March 2026.
-Agency and human CMO costs vary significantly by market, specialization, and scope.
+Agency and human CMO costs vary significantly by market, specialisation, and scope.

 FractionalChiefs Editorial Team